ivanzakharov/docs/development-guidelines/overview.md

 [Macros](/development-guidelines/application-objects/macros/)

-## Guidelines for financial dimensions
+## Financial dimensions

 - No 'Custom dimensions' allowed for implementation project.<br/>Each using 'Custom dimension' should be replaced with backed entity (with separate setup form) and setup table.
   See example with [Dimension].

-- Each finencial dimension attribute should mapped with 'Dimension attribute type' (base enum) value and therefore used in the code.
+- Each financial dimension attribute should mapped with 'Dimension attribute type' (base enum) value and therefore used in the code.
   Dimension attribute type specified at initial setup for each financial dimension (dimension attribute) and can't be changed.

 ## Interfaces guidelines